 Smoking & Tobacco Use

 - To receive care in a tobacco-free environment.
-Memorial Health System and all affiliate hospitals, clinics and other locations are tobacco-free.
+Memorial Health and all affiliate hospitals, clinics and other locations are tobacco-free.
 Smoking, other tobacco use and smokeless cigarettes are not allowed including entranceways and parking lots.